gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 - Create new attributes and sell them to the Tamagotchi contracts;
 - Receive messages from the Tamagotchi contracts.

-But before implementing these functions, we'll define the `store-io` crate for the contract store.
+Before implementing these functions, we'll define the `store-io` crate for the contract store.
 This crate will help us handle the store's input and output.

 We'll then write the `lib.rs` file for the contract.

 ```rust title="io/src/lib.rs"
 #![no_std]